Spicy Miso Cucumber Salad

 If serving right away, finish with a sprinkle of chili flakes and sesame seeds.

-Tip: Finish the salad with a sprinkle of chili flakes and sesame seeds for added flavor.
+Tip: Finish with a sprinkle of chili flakes and sesame seeds for added flavor.

 Ingredients